JaymeThorn/opeanapi-service-skeleton-tutorial/README.md

 ### Step #1

 Have an idea of what you are trying to achieve.
 This tutorial is not going to do _Hello World_, and neither is it going to use a contrived example that you will need to sort through to determine what is necessary and what is not.
-So, maybe this should be called a _how to_ instead of a tutorial Whatever.
+So, maybe this should be called a _how to_ instead of a tutorial.
+Whatever.

 Now, the rest of the steps do not _need_ to be done in the prescribed order, although some need to be done before others.
 I'll _try_ to note where this happens - but, if in doubt, just do it in this order.